nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

+****10.18.2021 - Many of the features I planned to implement have been finished.
+The remaining are just quality of life features.
+That in mind, I will be taking a break to focus on personal learning, and my own wellness.
+Work may resume next month, or early next year. -Nigel

 # JavaScript Ajax RestApi
 This is a simple RestApi that runs on a Express server.
 The Front-End componet is a work in progress, and used strictly for testing the api in a more interactive way.
 If you wish to see my Front-End design skills, please look at these examples: